 Your puppy has already been in the crate.
 Crate-training is a valuable tool to use during the potty training period.
 I personally like to put a big cardboard box (The one I get from Chewy when I order the 30 lb bag of dogfood is perfect) that overhangs at least two inches on all sides on top of the crate and then drape a sheet or blanket while they are in it.
 Draping away from the crate is important because a puppy can pull the sheet inside and literally eat the fabric.
 This will help them to feel like they are in a den as well as block their view of all the distractions which helps them rest better.
 (When out of the crate be sure to fold the sheet up or they may pull the blanket off to play or use it to create a little nest to sleep on.)
 The crate area (24 x 18 x 19) that they are resting in should just be big enough for them to stand, turn around and lay down in.
 You can put in a couple of toys but I do NOT recommend putting any kind of fabric in there for them to sleep on.
 Your pup can sleep just fine on the black mat provided.
 Your pup should never be in the crate for more than 2 hours at a time at this age or you will be cleaning up a urine-soaked puppy or even worse the dreaded #2 and having to clean the cage which is not a fun endeavor especially in the middle of the night!
 As your pup continues to grow, you will need to get bigger crates.
 I very often use the Offer Up App to find things that are being offered by others in my local community rather than making a brand new purchase.
 You can find used crates that are usually for about 1/2 the cost of brand new.

-In addition to Pet Insurance, your puppy has already been microchipped and enrolled in the AKC Reunite Microchip Program.
-Their temporary puppy tag that they come home with will not be able to stand the test of time.
-As such, I strongly recommend purchasing a couple of stainless steel tags to last over their lifetime them at the website link for Reunite provided above.
+In addition to Pet Insurance, your puppy has already been microchipped for the AKC Reunite Microchip Program.
+You will need to scan the QR code in your folder to complete the registration with your contact information in the event that your puppy gets lost.
+The temporary puppy tag that they come home with will not be able to stand the test of time so as such, I strongly recommend purchasing a couple of stainless steel tags to last over their lifetime as your getting them registered.
 The tags will have their name, Reunite telephone number as well as their unique ID number which is the same as their microchip that has been implanted between their shoulder blades.
 I can personally testify to the speed and accuracy of the Reunite program.
 I have lost a pet and have been reunited in a matter of minutes!

-As an additional perk, I have activated the AKC Pupdate as a digital subscription resource of weekly updates for the first year of your puppy’s life.
-I strongly encourage you to accept the subscription for this relevant and useful information that is delivered directly to your inbox every single week!
+AKC Pupdate as a digital subscription resource of weekly updates for the first year of your puppy’s life.
+I have already activated this as an educational resource to help you along the way.
 Super cool right?
-Try to plan on setting a little bit of time each week to read the pupdate and apply your new knowledge.
+Try to plan on setting a little bit of time each week to read through the pupdate and apply what you are learning as it should coincide with what your puppy is going through developmentally.
 By the time your puppy celebrates their first birthday, you will be an expert in all things puppy!
+As an additional educational resource, there is an 8-week training protocol for completing the socialization, exposure therapy and skill building to capitalize on the critical development period.
+Once puppy has reached 18 weeks old, this critical development period closes so don’t wait too long because the rest of your puppy’s life depends on it!

 Socialization – Get outside and introduce to the world!